tsschultz/tsschultz.github.io/LaptopStand.md

     <img src="assets/standopen.jpg" alt="Laptop stand open" style="height: 300px; width: auto;">
 </div>

-Through this project, we successfully delivered a functional, user-friendly laptop stand that combines portbaility, adjustability, and durability.
+Through this project, we successfully delivered a functional, user-friendly laptop stand that combines portability, adjustability, and durability.
 It reflects our ability to integrate **mechanical design** principles, **material selection**, and **ergonomic** considerations into a practical consumer product.

 ## Skills & Tools